sickrov/sickrov.github.io/README.md

 Users:
 - Accounts for "persons" who hold a certificate integrated with the Kubernetes Identity Management of cloud providers.
 - There is no Kubernetes user resource.
-- A user have a Key and a Cert.
+- A user has a Key and a Cert.

 ##### How it works:
 Openssl --> CSR (CertificateSigningRequest) --> CertificateSignedRequest --> Kubernetes API <-- CA

-Be aware of the certificates because there is no way to invalidate them, you have yo wait until the expiration date reaches.
+Be aware of the certificates because there is no way to invalidate them, you have to wait until the expiration date reaches.
 So what could you do in case you have to restrict the access?

-- Create new CA and reissue all certificates.
+- Create a new CA and reissue all certificates.
 - Remove all RBAC access

 #### ServiceAccounts: